linucksrox/hugoblog/content/post/kubernetes-gitops-using-fluxcd.md

 FluxCD is one of several GitOps tools for Kubernetes.
 Flux is a great into to GitOps because it's simple to get started, and it's a CNCF Graduated project so it's stable and works very well, not to mention having a lot of users and great community in case you get stuck or have questions.

 # Walkthrough
+This guide is somewhat specific to GitLab.
+If you are using GitHub or others, you can still use FluxCD but some commands may be slightly different such as the bootstrap command.
 - Install flux CLI
 - Generate a PAT and export
   - `export GITLAB_TOKEN=glpat-...`